 - States should ensure that science standards, assessments, and graduation requirements are aligned to provide useful information about student readiness and the percentages of students graduating with the science knowledge and skills needed.

-- Graduation requirements in science across states should establish the floor, not the ceiling, for helping students succeed.
+- Graduation requirements in science should establish the floor, not the ceiling, for helping students succeed.
 Additional instructional supports such as the adoption and implementation of high-quality and standards-aligned instructional materials and professional development for educators are essential.

 Many of the high-growth industries today need employees with knowledge and skills in science, technology, engineering, and mathematics (STEM), and the increasingly complex issues our world is facing require leaders, decisionmakers, and consumers well-versed in science and technology.
 More than ever before, states need to provide pathways to a diploma where students graduate having taken both science and mathematics courses that will prepare them for tomorrow’s challenges and opportunities.

 Twenty percent of jobs in the U.S. require high levels of knowledge in a STEM field, half of which require less than a bachelor’s degree.
 Sustaining this growth requires a well-prepared STEM workforce⎯an economic imperative to ensure states set high expectations for all students in science.

 Thirty-nine states plus the District of Columbia have committed to high-quality and rigorous science education for all students and adopted the Next Generation Science Standards (NGSS), or standards based on the National Resources Council’s A Framework for K-12 Science Education.
 These standards support all students in gaining the knowledge and skills necessary to prepare them for the job or postsecondary focus of their choice.
 But standards are not self-executing.
 The standards need to be translated into courses, learning experiences, and graduation requirements for students.